Transversal factors and spanning trees: Proof sketch and preliminaries

-\paragraph{Colour absorption.} To move from using $(1+o(1))n$ colours to using exactly $n-1$ colours, we use \textit{absorption}, as first codified by R\"odl, Ruci\'nski and Szemer\'edi~\cite{RRSab}.
-Suppose first that in $\fG$ with $|\fG|=n-1$ we could embed a small linear-sized subtree of $T$, say $S$, such that given any $e(S)$-sized subset $\bar{C}$ of $[n-1]$, we can colour the (uncoloured) image of $S$ using exactly the colours in $\bar{C}$.
-Leaving the image of $S$ uncoloured, we then extend the embedding to $T$ while giving each newly embedded edge a different colour, relying on the $e(S)$ spare colours we have to do this.
+\paragraph{Colour absorption.} To move from a version of Theorem~\ref{thm:rainbowkss} with $(1+o(1))n$ graphs in $\fG$ to the actual statement of Theorem~\ref{thm:rainbowkss} , we use \textit{absorption}, as first codified by R\"odl, Ruci\'nski and Szemer\'edi~\cite{RRSab}.
+Suppose first that in $\fG$ with $|\fG|=n-1$ we could embed a small subtree of $T$, say $S$, such that given any $e(S)$-sized subset $\tilde{C}$ of $[n-1]$, we can colour the (uncoloured) image of $S$ using exactly the colours in $\tilde{C}$.
+Here, we will have $e(S)\ll n-1$.
+Leaving the image of $S$ uncoloured, we then extend the embedding to $T$ while giving each newly embedded edge a different colour, relying on the $e(S)$ surplus colours we have to do this.
 Finally, we take the $e(S)$ unused colours and use them to give a rainbow colouring to $S$.
 In the language of absorption we say the embedding of $S$ \textit{absorbs} these unused colours.

-Unfortunately, our embedding of $S$ will not be able to absorb \emph{any} set of $e(S)$ colours.
-Instead, we find disjoint subsets $C, A\subseteq [n-1]$, such that the embedding of $S$ has a rainbow colouring using exactly the colours in $\bar{C}\cup A$, for any set $\bar{C}\subset C$ of $e(S)-|A|$ colours (see \ref{step-1} in the proof overview below).
-Thus, $C$ functions as a \textit{reservoir} of colours to assist with extending the embedding of $S$ to one of $T$ while colouring the newly embedded edges with different colours in $[n-1]\setminus A$.
-The only additional complication here is that we need to ensure we use every colour outside of $C\cup A$ while doing so (see \ref{step-2} and \ref{step-3} below), so that any remaining colour is absorbable by the embedding of $S$.